 Now you’re ready to start filling in Facebook posts on your calendar.

 At this point, you probably have ideas as to what you want to post–a one-day promotion, a week-long sale, or a special offer only available for your Facebook fans.
-Whatever the posts are, make sure you create different types of posts to keep your audience engaged.
+Whatever the scheduled posts, make sure you create different types of posts to keep your audience engaged.

 When you get to this stage, don’t be afraid to experiment with things, reschedule posts, or change them up.